 To be considered for this position, applicants are required to file the application using web-based software to create an applicant profile account, allowing documents to be saved and uploaded as attachments.
 The application address is:

 All applicants must submit the following:

-• A letter of application of no more than three pages is requested.
-The letter of application must describe skills and experiences to demonstrate how the applicant’s knowledge and expertise relate to the position as described in this job announcement.
+• A letter of application, preferably five pages or less, which provides examples from background and experience to demonstrate how your knowledge and expertise relate to the position as described in this brochure.

-• A list of eight references with business, home and mobile telephone numbers, including two supervisors, two subordinates (including one support staff member), two faculty, and two community members.
+• A list of eight references with business and home telephone numbers, including two supervisors, two subordinates (including one support staff member), two faculty, and two community members.

 Employment is contingent upon verification of qualifications.
 LACCD reserves the right to modify and/or withdraw this position at any time.

-For additional information regarding the application process, contact Sharmita Saha, LACCD Human Resources via e-mail at firstname.lastname@example.org
+For additional information, contact LACCD Human Resources at firstname.lastname@example.org.